saberry/chuckLorreVanityCards/README.md

 ## Who?

-The guy that makes television shows like Will & Grace, Grace Under Fire (which I remember enjoying when I was young), and the Big Bang Theory.
+The guy that created television shows like Will & Grace, Grace Under Fire (which I remember enjoying when I was young), and the Big Bang Theory.

 ### A Quick Note

 The Big Bang Theory often amuses me if I watch it, but sometimes the scientific terminology is wrong (I remember that one of the characters said negative reinforcement when he was really referring to punishment - he wanted to stop behavior) and I get so tired of people typing things like, "Oh my God!
 I watch the Big Bang Theory and I am such a nerd!".
 These are generally the same people that will bolster that claim by saying that they enjoy the "Avengers" movies.
+This aside is really only to make me feel better about myself and has no real relevance.

 ## Why?